DavidShears/LogParser/README.md

 node "misc scripts"\pruner.js - to run a quick script aimed at identifying any botagents not already registered in bots.js (IIS only)

 node "misc scripts"\ipdump.js --log=(iis/joomla) --ip=(ipaddress) - quickly spit out all records, as they are, into a spreadsheet

+node "misc scripts"\ipcheck.js --log=(iis/joomla) - reads log to build list of unique IPs and submits each one to AbuseIPDB, returns score/number of reports/number of reporters/last report date

+**Important Note** - You'll need to register an account on AbuseIPDB and request an API key that is then put into line 72 of the script file.

 ## To-do:
 1. ~~Combine both sets in the output to give record & count side-by-side~~ Handled by ExcelJS (although could be neater inline processing.)